ejnguyen1/cse15L-lab-report/week1-lab-report.md

 # Week 1 Lab Report: Remote Access in VScode

 ## Install VScode
-  - Go to [Link](https://code.visualstudio.com/) to access the VScode website.
+  - Click [here](https://code.visualstudio.com/) to access the VScode website.
   - Follow the instructions to install VScode onto your computer based on your operating system.
   - Once VScode is installed, open it.
 Your screen should look like the following:
   ![Image](https://user-images.githubusercontent.com/122569733/212421120-f166bb45-027c-43ab-8d2c-0c244ffbd59b.png)